Terminating employment due to medical incapacity

 As a guide, case law has shown that an absence of 12 weeks is generally considered long enough for a business to reasonably dismiss someone for medical incapacity.

 We all know that three months is a long time, especially for small to medium-sized companies.
-You can specify a shorter time frame than 12 weeks (MyHR’s standard employment agreements stipulate 5 weeks), but this must be in the terms of your employment agreement.
+You can specify a shorter time frame than 12 weeks (MyHR’s standard employment agreements stipulate 5 weeks), but this must be laid out in the terms of your employment agreement.

-The criteria for termination due to medical incapacity can also depend on what is detailed in any company policies, e.g. rehabilitation and return to work policy, the business’ size and circumstances, how long the person has been with the company, and how you’ve treated other injured or ill employees in the past.
+The criteria for termination due to medical incapacity can also depend on what is detailed in any company policies (e.g. rehabilitation and return to work policy), the business’ size and circumstances, how long the person has been with the company, and how you’ve treated other injured or ill employees in the past.

-It’s not normal sick leave or disciplinary
+Medical incapacity is not normal sick leave or disciplinary

 You cannot consider medical termination if someone is sick and can take sick leave, e.g. an employee gets a bad case of pneumonia and has accrued 20 days of sick leave over the course of their employment; they are entitled to take all that time to recover.

 It’s also not about punishing the person for being absent or having a serious medical problem.
 The employee has not done anything wrong (the issue could well be outside their control), so you aren’t conducting a disciplinary investigation or rushing to fire them because they’ve been off work too much.
-The process is about looking to the future and assessing the likelihood of their return.

-Risks you need to manage
+Risks you need to manage when considering medical incapacity

 As always, any employer or manager can do whatever they want when deciding to terminate a person’s employment, but you can’t avoid the risk of consequences under employment law.